PaulUithol/Backbone-relational/README.md

 // The first person in 'ourHouse.occupants' will point to 'paul'. ourHouse.get('occupants').at(0); // === paul

+// If a collection is created from a HasMany relation, it contains a reference
+// back to the originator of the relation ourHouse.get('occupants').livesIn; // === ourHouse

 // the relation from 'House.occupants' to 'Person' has been defined as a bi-directional HasMany relation,
 // with a reverse relation to 'Person.livesIn'.
 So, 'paul.livesIn' will automatically point back to 'ourHouse'. paul.get('livesIn'); // === ourHouse